 Political psychology is a subfield of political science that focuses on the psychological factors that influence political behavior.

-Political psychologists may study how individual personality traits affect voting patterns, how emotions influence decision-making, or how group dynamics shape political attitudes.
+Political psychologists may study how personality traits affect voting patterns, how emotions influence decision-making, or how group dynamics shape political attitudes.

 Political science and political psychology are both necessary fields of study that can provide insights into the workings of government and the human mind.

 The nature of the beast: The Scientific basis for Political Psychology